 2. Can you help me with my pest problem?

-Yes!
-At NCAP, we aim to empower people to research and employ alternatives to pesticides.
-We have many free resources on our website: how to deal with common pests and weeds, pesticide factsheets, information specifically for farmers, and more.
+At NCAP, we aim to empower people to research and use alternatives to pesticides.
+We have MANY free resources on our website: how to deal with common pests and weeds, pesticide factsheets, information specifically for farmers, and more.
 If you're having trouble with a pest or weed problem and want expert advice tailored to your situation, we also offer sliding-scale consultation services.
 Our experienced staff will provide you with science-based information and resources by phone or video call, and follow up to ensure your success.
 Learn more about our Pest and Weed Management Consultation services.
+Unfortunately due to the limited staff and funding for us as a small nonprofit, we can't provide advice for your specific pest/weed/pesticide issues unless it is through our Consultation services.

 3. How do pesticides affect the environment and human health?